ygg-lang/oaks/examples/oak-sql/readme.md

 ## 🎯 Overview

-Oak of sql is a robust parser for SQL, designed to handle complete SQL syntax including modern features.
+Oak SQL is a robust parser for SQL, designed to handle complete SQL syntax including modern features.
 Built on the solid foundation of oak-core, it provides both high-level convenience and detailed AST generation for database query analysis and SQL processing.

 ## ✨ Features